 Great escape room

-Dr Frankenscraft’s Monster awaits you at Lakes Escapes, one of five, fabulous, live escape rooms.
-Can you bring him to life in the time available before angry villagers stop you?
-It’s brilliant, safe fun for up to seven people.
+If you fancy a challenge then try out Lakes Escapes in Workington, which has five, fabulous, live escape rooms.
+It’s brilliant, safe fun for up to 6 people.
 Other rooms to whet your appetite are casino Heist, Baker Street, Quest for the Throne and Who Stole Christmas.

 Near Keswick, Threlkeld Quarry and Mining Museum shows what life was like for local miners in the past.
 You can explore with a mine guide in a recreated mine, pan for minerals and ride of an old steam train.
 The Mining Room and Quarry Room have lots of specimens and exhibits bringing the past to life.